AlouiOlfa/front-technical-test/README.md

 ## Livrable

 Le livrable sera sous la forme d'une Pull Request, de ton fork vers la branche master de ce repo.

+# Front-End Application

+Clone this repo using git clone https://github.com/AlouiOlfa/-ReactCodingChallenge.git <YOUR_PROJECT_NAME>
+Move to the appropriate directory: cd <laFourche>.
+Run npm run install in order to install dependencies.
+At this point you can run npm dev to see the example app at http://localhost:3000.